Naturalistic Computational Cognitive Science: Towards generalizable models and theories that capture the full range of natural behavior: Building generalizable models for naturalistic settings through systematic and collective effort

 \subsection{Developing models with an eye towards generalizability}

-Task-performing computational models have been a goal of cognitive science since at least ~\citet{newell2012you}.
-This sentiment persists today~\citep{kriegeskorte2018cognitive,almaatouq2024beyond} and is exemplified in conferences that explicitly seek to integrate cognitive science and neuroscience with AI ~\citep{naselaris2018cognitive}.
-Cognitive scientists are well aware that relying on a single paradigm to study an effect may reduce the generalizability of conclusions~\citep{holzmeister2024heterogeneity,yarkoni2022generalizability}.
-Ideally, the models we develop generalize beyond the setting they were designed for.
+\wilka{Ideally, the models we develop generalize beyond the setting they were designed for.
 This requires two things.
-First, that the model is \textit{generalizable}, i.e. can learn from, {operate} over, and perform new tasks.
+First, that the model is \textit{generalizable}, i.e. can learn from, operate over, and perform new tasks.
 Second, that the behavioral (and potentially neural) predictions made by our models capture data on these new tasks.
-Clearly, the first is a requirement for the second.
-Here, we detail suggestions from ML for how cognitive science can develop more generalizable models.
+Clearly, the first \andrew{requirement} is a \andrew{prerequisite} for the second.
+Here, we detail suggestions from ML for how cognitive science can develop more generalizable models. }